configcat/docs/website/docs/sdk-reference/laravel.md

 composer require pod-point/laravel-configcat
 ```

-### Publishing the config file

-The configuration for this package comes with sensible defaults but there is one mandatory entry you will need to configure, which is your [ConfigCat SDK key](https://app.configcat.com/sdkkey).
-To do so, publish the configuration file for this package by running:
+Next, you should publish the Laravel package configuration file using the `vendor:publish` Artisan command.
+It will be placed in your application's config directory:

 ```bash
 php artisan vendor:publish --provider="PodPoint\ConfigCat\ConfigCatServiceProvider"
 ```

-You will then be able to specify you SDK `key` within the freshly published configuration file under `config/configcat.php`.
+Don't forget to specify your [ConfigCat SDK `key`](https://app.configcat.com/sdkkey) within the freshly published Laravel configuration file under `config/configcat.php`.

-See [`config/configcat.php`](config/configcat.php) for more details.
+The Laravel configuration for this package comes with sensible defaults.
+See [`config/configcat.php`](https://github.com/Pod-Point/laravel-configcat/blob/main/config/configcat.php) for more details.

 ## Usage